 The impact of the Local Government Pension Scheme and Scottish Teachers' Superannuation Scheme on the Council's accounts has been disclosed in Notes 27 and 28 to the accounts.
-As at 31 March 2021, the Council's Pension Fund had a net pension liability of £171m (2019/20 £134m).
-This figure represents the amount that actuaries estimate that East Dunbartonshire Council will have to pay out in future years for all pension entitlements earned by current and previous staff by 31 March 2021, which is currently unfunded.
-This is a significant change on 2019/20.
-Although there was a significant return on scheme assets as stock markets recovered from the impact of the Covid pandemic, the forecast implications of the new economic circumstances have resulted in a greater increase in the predicted liabilities of the scheme.
+As at 31 March 2020, the Council's Pension Fund had a net pension liability of £134m (2018/19 £192m).
+This figure represents the amount that actuaries estimate that East Dunbartonshire Council will have to pay out in future years for all pension entitlements earned by current and previous staff by 31 March 2020, which is currently unfunded.
+This is a significant change in 2019/20 due to a reduction in the rate for discounting future scheme liabilities, salary and pension increase rates and a reduction in expected longevity.
 The Council continues to monitor and measure this pension liability and make changes to cash contributions as required as part of the regular assessment made by an independent actuary.